Everest base Camp Luxury Lodge Trek

 Day 15: Rest Day In Kathmandu For Shopping

 Today, you have an entire free day to spend however you like.
-This is a wonderful opportunity to explore the local markets and shop for souvenirs to bring back to your loved ones.
+This is an excellent opportunity to explore the local markets and shop for souvenirs to bring back to your loved ones.
 You’ll find a wide variety of unique gifts—from handmade crafts and traditional textiles to intricate jewelry and artwork—that capture the spirit of Nepal.

 If you’re in the mood for sightseeing, consider visiting the historic cities of Bhaktapur or Patan.
 Both are rich in cultural heritage and are home to ancient royal palaces.
 In Bhaktapur, you can wander through cobblestone streets lined with centuries-old temples and marvel at the city’s well-preserved architecture.
-Patan, also known as Lalitpur, offers a glimpse into Nepal’s artistic history with its stunning Durbar Square, filled with ornate temples and the old royal palace.
+Patan, also known as Lalitpur, offers a glimpse into Nepal’s rich artistic heritage with its stunning Durbar Square, featuring ornate temples and the historic old royal palace.

-Exploring these cities will give you deeper insights into Nepal’s history and traditions.
+Exploring these cities will provide you with a deeper understanding of Nepal’s history and traditions.
 Whether you shop, sightsee, or relax, make the most of this free day to immerse yourself in the local culture and create lasting memories.

 Elevation: 1400m